 - If the patient has questions regarding modification or initiation of an advance directive they will be referred to either their physician, or anesthesiologist.

 - The ASC will provide the patient or, as appropriate, the patient’s representative with information concerning its policies on advance directives prior to performing any procedure

 - The patient will be provided information that includes a description of applicable state health and safety laws and, and official state advance directive forms if requested by using the following Department of Health Services website:

-- Advanced Directives will be actively maintained if patient and family do not agree to suspend.
+- Advance Directives will be actively maintained if patient and family do not agree to suspend.

 - All patients will be provided with a copy of this policy in advance of their surgical procedure.

 - All patients will be questioned about advanced directives during the preoperative interview process.
 Any patients affirming that they have an existing advanced directive during the preoperative interview will be informed by the nurse of the facility policy regarding advanced directives.

 - If a patient inquires or presents an Advance Directive upon admission, they will be informed and a progress note documented in the chart by the admitting physician regarding the options that would honor their advanced directives while allowing the organization to provide appropriate safe care to include suspension of advanced directive.

 - All patients will be required to acknowledge the policy regarding suspension of advanced directives for cardiopulmonary resuscitation or other artificial life sustaining measures on the operative consent form.

 - A copy of the Advance Directive, presented to the facility, will be placed on the patient’s chart.
 In the event of an emergency and/or transfer, the chart, inclusive of the Advance Directive, will be sent with the patient to a higher level of care, i.e. the hospital emergency room.

 Accreditation Handbook for Ambulatory Health Care, Chapter 1, Section B, 5 Rights of Patient, - 2018 Edition